 Our first priority on the Hill Country Ride for AIDS is your safety.
 The Ride takes safety very seriously.
 We care about the safety and well being of our riders and volunteer crew.

 All Hill Country Ride participants must wear an ANSI-, CPCS-, or ASTM-approved helmet on the Ride and any riding events (i.e. training rides).

 Hill Country Ride participants must always follow directions/instructions given by a Ride official, including staff and volunteer crew.
 All riders must adhere to the Ride route.

 You have a responsibility not only for your safety, but also for the safety of your fellow riders.
 Your actions on a bicycle affect others, including other riders, motorists, and pedestrians.
-Click here for a checklist of rider responsibilities.

 If you are unsure about what safe riding behavior is, ask.
 Never be afraid to ask questions about safe riding.